 The MAP Assessment is administered on-line to all high school students in grades 9-11 during first and second semesters of each school year.
 The three areas tested are math, reading, and language usage which help to determine student progress throughout the year.
-In addition, some students may be tested in Science.
 The MAP Assessment is aligned with the standards and benchmarks that have been adopted by the Decorah Community School District.
 The difficulty of the test is adjusted to the student's performance on initial questions and is also based on a student's performance on the previous assessment.